-Old Man Winter arrives early for some, but in the Southeastern U.S., it typically doesn’t get really cold until January.
+Old Man Winter arrives early for some, but in the Southeastern U.S., it typically doesn’t get frigid until January, but 20 degree weather is coming and its not even Thanksgiving.
 Regardless of you live or travel, here are some stylish cold weather layering tips for men to keep you toasty and looking your best.

 As kids we rarely paid attention to the art of layering when mom was bundling us up for the season’s first snowfall, and let’s face it, mom knew what she was doing.
 Much has changed since then and thankfully so.
 Today’s fabrics allow us to pick articles of clothing that are lightweight, weather resistant and look great.
 Even better, today’s “business casual” look gives us even more options to choose from so let’s explore a few basics.

 Many men wear undershirts year around but the only time I wear them is when it’s super cold, mainly because I don’t sweat much.
 In dressing for cold weather, choose a quality, lightweight cotton or Dri-fit crew or V-neck garment for your first layer.
 You can opt for a long-sleeve undergarment if its “super cold,” but I prefer short sleeves since I may have two or more long sleeve garments on top.

 Make sure you pick a comfortable and breathable garment since this is the layer next to your skin.